Bytebard089/BudgetFlow/backend/README.md

 ### Database on Supabase

-1. Create a new project on Supabase
+1. Create a new project on NeonDB
 2. Copy the PostgreSQL connection string
 3. Update `DATABASE_URL` in your environment variables